leifoolsen/jersey2-guicepersist-example/readme.md

 #Jersey-2 with Guice Persist
-A project demonstrating how to configure Google Guice with JPA in a Jersey2 (JAX-RS) container.
+A project that demonstrates how to configure Google Guice with JPA in a Jersey2 (JAX-RS) container.
 This project does not use the Guice servlet module or the Guice persist filter - which anyway should be regarded as redundant components in a stateless JAX-RS container.